kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 This release brings in the beginnings of a series of major improvements we will do to recursive joins.
 The two major changes in this release are:

-**Multi-labeled and undirected Variable-length Join Queries** Prior to this release we supported variable-length join queries only in the restricted case when the variable-length relationship could have a single relationship label and was directed.
+**Multilabeled and undirected Variable-length Join Queries** Prior to this release we supported variable-length join queries only in the restricted case when the variable-length relationship could have a single relationship label and was directed.
 For example you could write this query:
 ```
 MATCH (a:Person)-[:knows*1..2]->(b:Person)
 WHERE a.name = 'Alice'